jamshidyerzakov/django-blog-api/README.md

 # Blog-API
 API for a blog written in django

-You can check server side here (testing period) — http://blog-tutorial-7657.herokuapp.com/swagger/
+You can check here (testing period) — http://blog-tutorial-7657.herokuapp.com/swagger/

 # Setup